nikeshskillup/recipe-app-reactjs/README.md

-# Body Mass Index (BMI) Calculator Application
+# Foodie Delights - Recipe Application

 ## Estimated Time: 60 minutes

-Build a BMI (Body Mass Index) Calculator React Application to help users assess their physical health by inputting height and weight.
-Calculate the BMI and display its category, enabling users to monitor their health conveniently.
+Develop a Foodie Delights Recipe App for users to easily find, save, and explore diverse recipes based on ingredients and dietary preferences.
+Simplify cooking and meal planning with this convenient and delicious recipe app.

 ## Objectives:

 By the end of this lab, you will have achieved the following:

-**1.** Established a React project.
+**1.** Created a React-based project for the Foodie Delights Recipe Application.

-**2.** Developed a user-friendly BMI Calculator application.
+**2.** Developed a user-friendly and intuitive recipe browsing and management system.

-**3.** Effectively managed data, including height, weight, BMI, and category, using `useState`.
+**3.** Efficiently managed recipe data, including ingredients, dietary information, and instructions, utilizing React's state management (e.g., `useState`).

-**4.** Implemented interactive features for user engagement, such as BMI calculation.
+**4.** Implemented interactive features for users to browse, search, and save recipes for an engaging experience.

-**5.** Enhanced the app's appearance with stylish CSS.
+**5.** Enhanced the application's visual appeal and user experience through well-designed CSS styles.

-**6.** Conducted testing within a web browser.
+**6.** Ensured cross-browser compatibility and conducted thorough testing to deliver a reliable web application.

-**7.** Employed Git for version control and collaborative work.
+**7.** Employed Git for version control, facilitating collaboration and maintaining a structured codebase for the Foodie Delights Recipe Application.

 ## Exercise 1: Setup a React Project